K1DV5/docal/README.md

 Now, looking at the above example line by line,

-* The first line serves as a real comment that does not do anything in python or in docal.
+* The first part (starting with double hash signs) serves as a real comment that does not do anything in python or in docal.
 * The second is a python import statement, to make things such as sqrt, sin, pi available.
 * The line that only contains a hashtag is treated as a message that what